Severi curves of rational elliptic surfaces: Noether-Lefschetz Theory

 Any orthogonal type Shimura variety $\D(M^\perp)/\Gamma$ admits a compactification due to Satake and Baily-Borel.
 To construct it, the line bundle $\O_{\D(M^\perp)}(-1)$ descends to an orbi-bundle $\lambda$ on $\D(M^\perp)/\Gamma$ called the Hodge bundle, and we take

-\begin{prop} The finite morphism \eqref{finitemorphism} of Shimura varieties extends to the respective Satake-Baily-Borel compactifications. \end{prop} \begin{proof} Since $\O_{\D(M'^\perp)}(-1)$ restricts to $\O_{\D(M^\perp)}(-1)$ on $\D(M^\perp)$, the Hodge line bundle $\lambda$ on $\D(M'^\perp)/O^+(M'^\perp)$ restricts to Hodge line bundle on $\D(M^\perp)/\Gamma_M$.
+\begin{prop} The finite morphism \eqref{finitemorphism} of Shimura varieties extends to the respective Satake-Baily-Borel compactifications. \end{prop} \begin{proof} Since $\O_{\D(M'^\perp)}(-1)$ restricts to $\O_{\D(M^\perp)}(-1)$ on $\D(M^\perp)$, the Hodge line bundle $\lambda$ on $\D(M'^\perp)/\tilde{O}(M'^\perp)$ restricts to Hodge line bundle on $\D(M^\perp)/\Gamma_M$.
 This induces a morphism of graded rings, and hence a morphism of projective varieties

-\end{proof} Topologically, the boundary of $(\D(M^\perp)/\Gamma)^*$ is a union of modular curves indexed by $\Gamma$-orbits of rank 2 primitive isotropic sublattices $J\subset M^\perp$.
-These modular curves intersect one another at their respective cusps, which are indexed by $\Gamma$-orbits of rank 1 primitive sotropic sublattices $I\subset M^\perp$.
+\end{proof} Topologically, the boundary of $(\D(M^\perp)/\Gamma)^*$ is a union of modular curves indexed by $\Gamma$-orbits of rank 2 primitive isotropic sublattices $J\subset M^\perp$, and points indexed by $\Gamma$-orbits of rank 1 primitive isotropic sublattices $I\subset M^\perp$.
+The latter appear as cusps of the former when $I\subset J$, but there may also be isolated boundary points.
 For each $J$, there are restriction maps The open modular curve indexed by (the $\Gamma$-orbit of) $J$ is given by

 While the Satake-Baily-Borel compactification is badly singular at the boundary, one can obtain smooth compactifications obtained by blowing up.
-Mumford et al. \cite{mumford-smooth-compactifications} constructed a toroidal compactification for each $\D(M^\perp)/\Gamma$ depending on a choice of $\Gamma$-admissible fan $\Sigma$.
+Mumford et al.\ \cite{mumford-smooth-compactifications} constructed a toroidal compactification for each $\D(M^\perp)/\Gamma$ depending on a choice of $\Gamma$-admissible fan $\Sigma$.
 All such choices agree if we consider only the partial compactification over the open modular curves indexed by $J$.
 We will refer to this partial compactification as $(\D (M^\perp)/\Gamma)^{\II}$.

 The boundary of this partial compactification also has a concrete description.
 It consists of a union of fiber bundles over the open modular curves, where the fiber $\tau\in Y_J$ in the modular curve is :